Mogadouro: History

 It was after the 16th century that Mogadouro saw some growth.
 The Távora family, a noble house with influence and power in court, controlled the region, commanding the fort and guiding the town, generally contributing to the development of the lands within their domain.
 It was through the action of the Távoras that the local Santa Casa da Misericórdia was founded in 1559, and its local church.
 The bridges between Valverde and Meirinhos (in 1677), and the Remondes bridge, between Mogadouro and Macedo de Cavaleiros (in 1678) were also constructed with the patronage of the Távoras.
 In addition, the family supported the constructions of a few churches and altars in various municipalities throughout the 17th–18th century, including the Convent of São Francisco, the Matriz Church of Mogadouro, the Chapel of Nossa Senhora da Ascensão, in the heights of Serra da Castanheira and many others.
 But, by act of King Joseph I the Távoras lands were confiscated by the Marquess of Pombal, and members of the family executed after an attempted-assassination of the monarch.
 The annihilation of the family resulted in the loss of development impetus.

 The municipal archive, installed in the Convent of São Francisco (today the Mogadouro Municipal Chamber) burned down in 1881 (and again later in 1927).

 After the extinction of the monastic orders, by the Liberal government, the Convent of São Francisco was appropriated to store public records and local administration.

 By the 19th century, few of the noble families were interested in their holdings in Mogadouro, nor did they do much to develop these lands.
 By the end of the 20th century, only the poet-jurist José Francisco Trindade Coelho defended his land rights, and the region was abandoned by the central hierarchy of Lisbon.

-The Sabor line, a narrow gauge railway, served the community between 1930 and 1988.
+The Sabor line, a narrow gauge railway, served the community via the Mogadouro railway station between 1930 and 1988.